 Primeval Awareness

-Prerequisite. requires the ability to cast the detect magic spell by using mana
+Prerequisite.
+Requires the ability to cast the detect magic spell by using mana

 You gain awareness of your environment on a local scale.
 You can use your action and expend mana equal to any spell to gain primeval awareness.
 For 1 minute per level of the spell you expended, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain, are on high ground compared to them, or if the target is a favored enemy): aberrations, celestials, dragons, elementals, fey, fiends, and undead.